 • Encourage kids to drink liquids such as water and Gatorade

 • Dress infants and children in loose, lightweight, light-colored clothing.

 • Schedule outdoor activities for morning and evening hours, to avoid the heat of the day.

 • Never leave infants, children, or pets in a parked car, even if the windows are cracked open.

 Riding down a slide on a parent's lap can be dangerous for toddlers.
 Winthrop University Hospital in Mineola, N.Y. found that nearly 14% of pediatric leg fractures over an 11-month period involved toddlers riding down the slide with a parent.
 If your child is not old enough to handle the slide alone, steer them elsewhere on the playground.
 Read more here.

 More than 1 million people went to emergency departments for trampoline-related injuries between 2002 and 2011.
 Nearly 300,000 of those injuries involved broken bones.
 Most injuries do not occur because kids fall off the trampoline, but because another child lands on them, or they do something inappropriate, such as riding a bike on the trampoline.
 If you have a trampoline, make sure only one person at a time uses it -- with supervision.

-If you do need to visit the emergency room, and can choose when you go, avoid Monday afternoons and evenings.
-Bring a friend or advocate to assist you.
+If possible, avoid going to the emergency room on Monday afternoons and evening, and bring a friend or advocate to assist you.